You might think Japanese is a hard language to learn.

 Check out this Tofugu article to discover the 30 of the most common gestures in Japan!

-There is some behavior which can be startling to foreigners… despite being completely normal in Japan!
+There is some behaviour which can be startling to foreigners… despite being completely normal in Japan!

 The first few times I received an elbow in the neck on a Tokyo rush hour train was something of a shock!